jnk0le/random/pipeline cycle test/README.md

 and sometimes there is a hard wall (relative to absolute number of instructions from loop start, not the cache lines etc.) that no .n instruction can't cross even though all 4 instructions are paired next to each other (across the wall).
-Putting new compressed instruction depends on if the previous instructions were compressed, i.e. 4 `.n` instructions at beggining of the loop will make further compression easier (effect seems to carry forward and far, but not into the next itersation)
+Putting new compressed instruction depends on if the previous instructions were compressed, i.e. 4 `.n` instructions at beggining of the loop will make further compression easier (effect seems to carry forward and far, but not into the next iteration)

 there is an early and late ALU (similarly to SweRV or Sifive E7) one cycle apart, if e.g. instruction X result cannot be consumed by instruction Y in next cycle, it most likely means that if instruction X result is processed by regular ALU